Haute Route Chamonix Zermatt Ski Tour – 7 days

 4-5h – ▲ 1345m ▼ 0m

-The final and “King” stage of the Haute Route.
-Fantastic scenery and stunning views are on the program.
+The final and “King” stage of the Haute Route offers fantastic scenery, stunning views and a long ski run into Zermatt.
 Climbing down the ladders of the Bertol hut with the surrounding mountains slowly appearing in the morning light is an exhilarating start to the day.
-We have about three h of touring up the Glacier du Mont Miné before we reach the summit of Tête Blanche 3771m.
+We have about three hours of touring up the Glacier du Mont Miné before we reach the summit of Tête Blanche 3771m.
 The views to the Matterhorn 4478m and the Dent d’Hérens 4173m are stunning.
 We also have a good view of the start of the route down the Stockji glacier.
 It is an awe-inspiring scenery.
 We start the way down by navigating through some vast crevasses.
 We need good weather and visibility to pass this section of the glacier.
 After a long slide out of the lower part of the Zmutt glacier, we join the Zermatt ski area.
-Alongsideregularl skiers dressed in the latest fashion ski wear, we cruise into the mountain town of Zermatt.
+Alongside regular skiers dressed in the latest fashion ski wear, we slide into the mountain town of Zermatt.

 We have a taxi waiting for us to bring us back to Chamonix.